abdulbaqi/abdulbaqi.github.io/_posts/2019-01-04-unique-words.md

 This function can be enhanced by working at root-words level instead of unique words.
 That will give more concise list.
 Nevertheless, try out small chapters and you will notice that the unique word list of a surah truly captures some of the key concepts and themes of that surah.

 Also, here is the jupyter [notebook](https://notebooks.azure.com/asharaf/projects/quran) for you to try.

+I have also other posts to investigate this question using [Linux](http://abdulbaqi.io/2019/01/15/quranic_roots/) commands or python [pandas](http://abdulbaqi.io/2019/01/19/quranic-roots-pandas/).